-By pouring over the Report and evaluating the 189 Calls, ULI has identified three Calls in which ULI can play an active role.
+By poring over the Report and evaluating the 189 Calls, ULI has identified three Calls in which ULI can play an active role.
 Further, through conversations with local leadership, community organizations, Forward through Ferguson, and national ULI leadership, we have uncovered a path toward progress, a manner of assistance, and a broad network of community organizations, governmental and quasi-governmental entities and private companies that will help ULI St. Louis lead a coalition to act on three of the Ferguson Commission’s Calls to Action specifically tied to real estate development.

 The goal: to present compelling information to the development community that prompts investment through a racial equity lens in our targeted areas.